the5thCamel/Android-Contact-List-App/README.md

-# AndroidDevelopment
+# AndroidContactListApp
-Tracks my progress for developing Android Apps
+This is a contact list app I developed for android devices